xiaomi-research/guievalkit/docs/results.md

 3. We discard `open_app` and `answer` actions when applying GLM-V models.
 4. We discard `Launch(app='')` action when applying UI-Venus models.
 5. We remove the `OPEN_APP` step when evaluating the AndroidControl benchmark.
+6. The performance of MagicGUI models shows a slight dip on AC and GUI Odyssey, which is attributed to a discrepancy between the official matching criteria and our own.